alphagov/govuk-developer-docs/source/manual/publish-to-puppet-forge.html.md

 1. Tag the release prefixed with a `v`, eg: `git tag v0.1.2`.
 Ensure you tag the merge commit, not the branch commit.
-2. Push the commit and tag to the repo: `git push --tags origin master`
+2. Push the commit and tag to the repo: `git push --tags origin master`.